-Durango Headquarters

-Weaving the web of national grassroots organizing and focused on how we can best support your work!
+Durango Headquarters: Weaving the web of national grassroots organizing and focused on how we can best support your work!

 Have a question?
 Looking for a resource?
 Trying to problem-solve or brainstorm on an issue?
 We want to help!
 Let us support your amazing work: and use this staff guide as a map to help you find the right people at the right time.
+When in doubt, just contact your Grassroots Regional Coordinator: Katya or Sally.